rameyer/QUICFit/README.md

 The important parameters here are:

 ```
-	bounds: 1x2 array, the bounds in rest-frame wavelenght where the fit is to be performed
+	bounds: 1x2 array, the bounds in rest-frame wavelength where the fit is to be performed
 	show_plots: Boolean, whether or not you would like to see the intermediate steps of the fit
-	bin_width: Float, Pixel width of windows to compute the local variance of the pixel-to-pixel flux difference
+	bin_width: Float, Pixel width of windows to compute the local variance of
+	                  the pixel-to-pixel flux difference
-	n_sigma: Float , Number of sigma from the mean of the distribution of the local flux difference variance to retain continuum pixels
+	n_sigma: Float , Number of sigma from the mean of the distribution
+	                 of the local flux difference variance to retain continuum pixels
-	save_fit_plot: Boolean, whether or not you would like to save a pdf of the final fit complete with observed flux, fit, and residuals
+	save_fit_plot: Boolean, whether or not you would like to save a pdf of the final fit
 	directory: str , path to the directory where the fit is to be saved
 	filename: str, name of the fit pdf file
 ```

+Alternatively, you can follow the example.py script which replicates these steps.

 ### Improving QUICFit